rogerbinns/apsw/doc/execution.rst

   sql
     The SQL text being executed
   bindings
     The bindings being used.
-This may be :const:`None`, a dictionary or a tuple.
+This may be *`None*, a dictionary or a tuple.

 If the tracer return value is False then execution is